-Hears Aimee Semple McPherson Across the United States, Mrs Rohrbough saw a picture of drought, devastation, and discouragement Ohio, particularly, was a victim of extreme aridity.
+Ohio, particularly, was a victim of extreme aridity.
+Over large areas,

+extreme aridity.
 Over large areas, attempts at cultivation had been abandoned.
-Only in Washington, Over large areas, Oregon, and Southern Canada was the heat alleviated and the outlook more cheerful.
-Although California presented a panorama of luxuriant Continued on page 6
+Only in Washington,

+Oregon, and Southern Canada was

+the heat alleviated and the outlook more cheerful.
+Although California presented a panorama of luxuriant

+Continued on page 6

+Semple McPherson in Los Angeles

+received on her tour.